dnidever/prometheus/docs/index.rst

 ===========
 |Prometheus| has a number of modules to perform photometry.

-|Prometheus| can be called from python directly or the command-line script `hofer` can be used.
+|Prometheus| can be called from python directly or the command-line script `prometheus` can be used.

 Examples